-3. DEFINITIONS

-Safeguarding and promoting the welfare of children means:
+3. DEFINITIONS Safeguarding and promoting the welfare of children means:

-- · Protecting children from maltreatment - · Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes

-Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm.
+Providing help and support to meet the needs of children as soon as problems emerge Protecting children from maltreatment whether that is within or outside the home, including online Preventing impairment of children's mental and physical health or development Ensuring that children grow up in circumstances consistent with the provision of safe and effective care Taking action to enable all children to have the best outcomes Child protection is part of this definition and refers to activities undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online.
 Abuse is a form of maltreatment of a child, and may involve inflicting harm or failing to act to prevent harm.
 Appendix 1 explains the different types of abuse.
 Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Appendix 1 defines neglect in more detail.
 Sharing of nudes and semi-nudes (also known as sexting or youth-produced sexual imagery) is where children share nude or semi-nude images, videos or live streams.
+This also includes pseudo-images that are computergenerated images that otherwise appear to be a photograph or video.
 Children includes everyone under the age of 18.

 The following 3 safeguarding partners are identified in Keeping Children Safe in Education (and defined in the Children Act 2004, as amended by chapter 2 of the Children and Social Work Act 2017).
-They will make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs:

-- The local authority (LA) - Integrated care boards (previously known as clinical commissioning groups) for an area within the LA - The chief officer of police for a police area in the LA area

-Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim, or would want to be described that way.
+They will make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs: The local authority (LA) Integrated care boards (previously known as clinical commissioning groups) for an area within the LA The chief officer of police for a police area in the LA area Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim, or would want to be described that way.
 When managing an incident, we will be prepared to use any term that the child involved feels most comfortable with.
 Alleged perpetrator(s) and perpetrator(s) are widely used and recognised terms.
 However, we will think carefully about what terminology we use (especially in front of children) as, in some cases, abusive behaviour can be harmful to the perpetrator too.
 We will decide what's appropriate and which terms to use on a case-by-case basis.

-4. EQUALITY STATEMENT

-Some children have an increased risk of abuse, both online and offline, and additional barriers can exist for some children with respect to recognising or disclosing it.
+4. EQUALITY STATEMENT Some children have an increased risk of abuse, both online and offline, and additional barriers can exist for some children with respect to recognising or disclosing it.
 We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
 We ensure that all children have the same protection, regardless of any barriers they may face.
 We give special consideration to children who: